ForgeBYTES/.github/profile/README.md

 # ForgeBYTES

-**ForgeBYTES is a byte-level security lab focused on raw parsing, inspection, and manipulation — from ELF executables to future network packets.**
+**ForgeBYTES is a byte-level security lab focused on raw parsing, inspection, and manipulation — from ELF executables to network packets.**

 Built on a purist object-oriented philosophy, with SOLID principles, full test coverage, and a relentless focus on maintainability.
 Everything starts at the same level: _bytes_.